Scroll Down for information on the Welsummer

 The creation of the Welbar is outlined in the following chart:

 The Welbar was created purely as a utility variety and Mr Humphrey would have preferred them to be a 'variety' of the Welsummer rather than a separate breed: they were bred as a commercially viable autosexing Welsummer, capable of laying large quantities of large dark brown eggs.
-The Gold Welbar is usually referred to simply as the 'Welbar', the Silver Welbar no longer seems to exist.
+The Gold Welbar is usually referred to simply as the 'Welbar', the Silver Welbar no longer seems to exist though I understand it may have been re-created.

 The Welbar is defined by the Poultry Club of Great Britain as being a Soft Feather Light Breed and is classified as a Rare Breed.
 The average mature cock weighing 7½lb and the hen 6lb.
 They are upright, active birds with the typical deep, wide abdomen of the laying breeds.
 The cock is a handsome bird with cream and grey barred feathers.
 It is an upright bird, the tail is large, full and held high.
 They have a medium sized single comb which is firm and upright.
 The cock has a cape of abundant hackles and a long, slender neck.